everx-labs/TonNfcClientSwift/README.md

 The full list of functions provided by the library to communicate with the card you will find [here](https://github.com/tonlabs/TonNfcClientSwift/blob/master/docs/FunctionsList.md)

+## Auxiliary classes

++ In [TonWalletConstants](https://github.com/tonlabs/TonNfcClientSwift/blob/master/TonNfcClientSwift/Classes/smartCard/TonWalletAppletConstants.swift) one may find the list of all constants required for work.
+ + Class [ByteArrayAndHexHelper](https://github.com/tonlabs/TonNfcClientSwift/blob/master/TonNfcClientSwift/Classes/api/utils/ByteArrayAndHexHelper.swift) provides functions to handle byte arrays, hex representations of byte arrays and integer numbers.
+It is to simplify the work with the main API.

 ## Author

 alinaT95, alina.t@tonlabs.io